-The Museum and Historic Sites contributed to the Public Employees' Retirement Fund (PERF), which is administered by INPRS.
-As part of the implementation of GASB Statement No. 67, Financial Reporting for Pension Plans - An Amendment of GASB Statement No. 25 (GASB No. 67), PERF changed from an agent to a cost-sharing, multiple-employer defined benefit plan effective July 1, 2013, based on 35 IAC 21-1-1, 35 IAC 21-1-2 and amended IC 5-10.2-2-11(b).
-PERF was established to provide retirement, disability, and survivor benefits to full-time employees of the State not covered by another plan, those political subdivisions that elect to participate in the retirement plan, and certain INPRS employees.
-Political subdivisions mean a county, city, town, township, political body corporate, public school corporation, public library, public utility of a county, city, town, township, and any department of, or associated with, a county, city, town, or township, which department receives revenue independently of, or in addition to, funds obtained from taxation.
-There are two (2) tiers to the PERF Plan.
+The Museum and Historic Sites contributed to the Public Employees' Retirement Fund (PERF), which is administered by INPRS as a cost-sharing, multiple-employer defined benefit plan.
+PERF was established to provide retirement, disability, and survivor benefits to full-time employees of the State of Indiana not covered by another plan, those political subdivisions that elect to participate in the retirement plan, and certain INPRS employees.
+There are two tiers to the PERF Plan.
 The first is the Public Employees' Defined Benefit Plan (PERF Hybrid Plan) and the second is the Public Employees' Annuity Savings Account Only Plan (PERF ASA Only Plan).

-The PERF Hybrid Plan was established by the Indiana Legislature in 1945 and is governed by the INPRS Board of Trustees in accordance with IC 5-10.2, IC 5-10.3 and IC 5-10.5.
-There are two (2) aspects to the PERF Hybrid Plan defined benefit structure.
+The PERF Hybrid Plan was established by the Indiana Legislature in 1945 and is governed by the INPRS Board of Trustees in accordance with Indiana Code (IC) 5-10.2, IC 5-10.3, and IC 5-10.5.
+There are two aspects to the PERF Hybrid Plan defined benefit structure.
 The first portion is the monthly defined benefit pension that is funded by the employer.
 The second portion of the PERF Hybrid Plan benefit structure is the annuity savings account (ASA) that supplements the defined benefit at retirement.
+This PERF ASA Only Plan is funded by an employer and a member for the use of the member, or the member's beneficiaries or survivors, after the member's retirement.